robderon/WebApplicationArchitectures/Workshop6.md

 https://github.com/robderon/WebApplicationArchitectures/blob/master/NODE.js%20and%20ExpressJS%20Hello%20World.pdf

+You can do a direct installation on your sytem, or use Docker.

 **Launch Node with docker:**

 To be able to edit your node and react code directly from your host editor, you should bind mount a host directory in your container using -v